01

 What if the at-fault party in a motorcycle accident injury claim is uninsured or underinsured?

-What is the statute of limitations for filing a wrongful death claim in Georgia?
+What is the statute of limitations for wrongful death claims in Georgia?

 The wrongful death legal process can be lengthy and complicated.
 At Hagood Injury Law, we will work to simplify the process as much as possible while keeping you informed at every step.

 Our primary goal is to identify at-fault parties and build a successful case on your behalf.
-This may involve conducting interviews, gathering evidence, reviewing documentation, filing motions and pleadings with the court, negotiating settlements or awards from at-fault parties, and representing clients at trial if necessary.
+This may involve conducting interviews with witnesses and experts, gathering evidence such as accident reports and medical records, reviewing documentation to establish liability, filing motions and pleadings with the court to advance your case, negotiating settlements or awards from at-fault parties and their insurance companies, and representing clients at trial if necessary when a fair settlement cannot be reached.

-• Proof of the at-fault party’s negligence or recklessness: This may include witness accounts, medical records, police reports, or other documents.
+• Proof of the at-fault party’s negligence or recklessness: This may include witness accounts, medical records, police reports, accident reconstruction analysis, expert testimony, or other documents that demonstrate how the defendant’s actions caused your loved one’s death

-• Death certificate: A copy of the official death certificate is required for all wrongful death claims.
+• Death certificate: A copy of the official death certificate is required for all wrongful death claims to establish the fact and timing of death

-• Documentation of damages: Evidence such as medical bills and funeral costs should be included to demonstrate how much compensation is being sought.
+• Documentation of damages: Evidence such as medical bills incurred before death, funeral and burial costs, proof of the deceased’s income and future earning capacity, and records of financial dependency should be included to demonstrate how much compensation is being sought

-• Evidence of relationship: Family members filing a wrongful death claim must show proof that they were related to the deceased individual at the time of their passing and that the estate of the deceased is properly set up with a legal representative appointed.
+• Evidence of relationship: Family members filing a wrongful death claim must show proof that they were related to the deceased individual at the time of their passing and that the estate of the deceased is properly set up with a legal representative appointed according to Georgia law

-• Litigation documentation: This includes all paperwork related to the wrongful death claim, such as pleadings and motions filed with either the court or at-fault parties.
+• Litigation documentation: This includes all paperwork related to the wrongful death claim, such as pleadings and motions filed with either the court or at-fault parties, as well as correspondence with insurance companies

-Can I file a wrongful death claim if the deceased person did not have a will?
+Can I file a wrongful death claim without a will?

 How can I prove liability in a motorcycle accident injury claim?